Eligibility and how to apply

 - 1 April

-We accept applications for any future start date, subject to the application submission deadlines listed below and completion of the full admission admissions process.
+We accept applications for any future start date, subject to the application submission deadlines listed below and completion of the full admissions process.
 Your start date will be confirmed at the discretion of the Faculty Research Degrees Committee (FRDC) once an offer of study is made.

 Application submission deadlines